LangGraph-GUI/LangGraph-GUI.github.io/Others/Windows.md

 # LangGraph GUI Setup on Windows

-This guide will help you set up and run the LangGraph GUI application, both backend and frontend, on a Windows environment.
+This guide will help you set up and run the LangGraph-GUI, both backend and frontend, on a Windows environment.

 ## Prerequisites